SESMG/SESMG/docs/index.rst

 Results
 -------

-The results of the modeling are stored in the ``results´´ folder in two formats:
+The results of the modeling are stored in the "results" folder in two formats:
 - as summarizing log files, under
 - as detailed xlsx-files.